dipankar08/node-fest/README.md

 * Allow write test without any code - You just need to follow some syntax.
 * it takes 1/10000000 efforts to write a testcase than the feature dev.

-## Getting started
+## Installation:
-1. sudo npm install simplewebtest -g
+sudo npm install node-fest -g

+## Testing APIs

+## Testing Web
 2. create a testcase file : vim testcase.txt.
 3. write a test case line: open:http://google.com => typeWithEnter:name_p:DIPANKAR => verifyBodyText: DIAPANKAR.
 4. Run test case by : $ simplewebtest -f ./testcase.txt

+## Testing Android
+Under dev -- not yet supported

+## Testing iOS
+Under dev -- not yet supported

+## Testing Websockets
+Under dev -- not yet supported

 ## How to write the testcase?
 The whole pupose of this freamwork to be productive by quickly writing testcase in very compact way.